RealTimeChris/DiscordCoreAPI/Documentation/Doxygen/Documentation-Examples/Guild-Scheduled-Event-Stuff/Getting Guild Scheduled Event Users.md

 Getting Guild Scheduled Event Users {#gettingguildscheduledeventusers}
 ============
-- Execute the, from the `DiscordCoreAPI::GuildScheduledEvents::getGuildScheduledEventUsersAsync()` function, while passing in a value of type `DiscordCoreAPI::GetGuildScheduledEventUsersData`, with a return value of type `auto` or `std::vector<DiscordCoreAPI::GuildScheduledEventUserData>`.
+- Execute the, from the `GuildScheduledEvents::getGuildScheduledEventUsersAsync()` function, while passing in a value of type `GetGuildScheduledEventUsersData`, with a return value of type `auto` or `std::vector<GuildScheduledEventUserData>`.
 - Call the function with `.get()` added to the end in order to wait for the results now.

 ```cpp